Dinno/logical/doc/language.md

-On the level of model the language consists of following basic constructions:
+On the model level the language consists of following basic constructions:

-1. (?)Literals
-2. Variables
+1. Variables (x)
-3. Function definitions
+2. Function definitions (x => y)
-4. Function applications
+3. Function applications (x y)
-   //5.
-Function types
+4. Types (TYPE)
+5. Productions (x -> y)

 But on syntactical level it has additional constructions such as:

 1. Operators
-2.
+2. Pattern matchers
+3. Literals

 ## Literals